Doileo/spotlight-effect/README.md

 - **Spotlight Effect**: I created a spotlight effect on items in a grid layout using CSS.
 This effect dims the background while highlighting the item under the cursor.

-- **JavaScript Functionality**: I used JavaScript to make the spotlight effect interactive.
-When the user hovers over an item, the spotlight adjusts in real-time to keep the focus on that item.
+- **JavaScript Functionality**: I utilized JavaScript to make the spotlight effect interactive.
+When the user hovers over an item, the spotlight adjusts in real-time to maintain focus on that item.

 - **Accessibility Features**: I ensured the spotlight effect is accessible.
 Users can navigate using the keyboard, and the effect does not hinder screen reader functionality.